teyrana/documents/mentorship/GUIDEBOOK.md

 2. The mentor should update the spreadsheet pinned to the #mentors-internal channel, adding:

-    1. the mentees contact information
+    1. The mentee's contact information

     2. skill areas requested